 For help with substance and alcohol abuse see the NHS information here with links to other useful websites

 For help to stop smoking you could try the NHS quit smoking website

 For other national services, try this list at Mind’s website

 Locally there a number of organisations who can help with addiction.
 Visit out service directory to find somewhere near to you

 We can all struggle to throw things away.
 When someone keeps lots and lots of clutter in a disordered way it is sometimes called hoarding disorder.
 More information can be found at the NHS website here and at Hoarding UK, whose website can be found here

 The Recovery College run a course to help people overcome their hoarding.
-More information on their courses is available in their prospectus at the bottom of this web page
+More information on their courses is available here

 Hoarding can make fires more likely, and escape harder.
 For tips on keeping safe see the Cambridgeshire fire service web page here